hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 ## Final words

 Some languages are more malleable to user extension than the others.
 Some employ adaptive grammars ([Idris]), some employ syntax-aware macros (Rust), some employ Lisp-style s-expressions.
-Surely, there are a lot of alternatives in the design space, each of which with its own benefits and downsides.
+Surely, there are a lot of alternatives in the design space, each has its own benefits and downsides.

 The intent of this blog post was to advocate the principle of syntactical consistency.